"I want to look beyond the legends, to find the real story of Scotland. And it's every bit as thrilling."

 At the start of the 19th century, everything familiar was swept away.
 People fled from the countryside into the industrial towns of Scotland's Central Belt.
 Rural workers became factory workers - in some of the worst conditions in Europe.
 This new Scotland became a seedbed of revolution.
 But it wasn't just force that kept the Scottish people in their place, it was fantasy.
 Neil Oliver reveals how Sir Walter Scott created so powerful a myth, it haunts the Scots collective imagination to this day.

 Episode Five: Project Scotland

-, Scotland began the 20th century with an advanced economy and a world-beating heavy industry.
+As a partner in The British Empire, Scotland began the 20th century with an advanced economy and a world-beating heavy industry.
 But in the closing decades its sense of Britishness was in doubt and a Scottish Parliament sat in Edinburgh for the first time since 1707.
 Charting Scotland's darkest century, Neil Oliver discovers a country driven to self-determination through a series of economic crises so deep that her most striking export became her own disillusioned population.

 Examples of Tropes found in this series: